Common Issues with the Mazda RX-8

 Step 1: Listening first

-At check-in, we did what a good repair shop should do: listen closely, ask a few focused questions, and confirm what the customer wanted handled right away.
+At check-in, we did what the best repair shops should do: listen closely, ask a few focused questions, and confirm what the customer wanted handled right away.

 This RX-8 matters because heat control is everything.
 When a thermostat starts acting up, it can cause overheating or strange temperature swings.
 That’s a big deal on any car.